davidmh/tacit/README.md

 Caveats
 =======

-Not all functions should are unary.
+Not all functions are unary.

 Currying
 ========